mannuelf/typescript-newsapi-dashboard/README.md

 ## yarn start

-Check the package.json file for all availabale scripts.
+Check the package.json file for all available scripts.

 ```bash
 yarn start